apache/druid/docs/ingestion/native-batch.md

 > the task may fail if the input changes in between the two passes.

 #### Multi-dimension range partitioning
-> Multiple dimension (multi-dimension) range partitioning is an experimental feature.
-Multi-dimension range partitioning is currently not supported in the sequential mode of the Parallel task.

 When you use multi-dimension partitioning for your data, Druid is able to distribute segment sizes more evenly than with single dimension partitioning.